List of government agencies in DC Comics: LuthorCorp

-Luthor Corp is a corporation run by Lex Luthor's father Lionel Luthor in Smallville.
+LuthorCorp is a corporation run by Lex Luthor's father Lionel Luthor in Smallville.
 One of its bases is based in Smallville, LuthorCorp Fertilizer Plant No. 3 which has underground labs holding secret (and possibly illegal) research into genetically modifying living organisms using meteor rocks with the company's slogan being "We make things grow".
 Years later, Lex bought the company after he killed Lionel and inherited all of his money.

 P

 Project Atom

-Project Atom is a U.S. government initiative masterminded by General Wade Eiling and lead scientist Dr. Heinrich Megala with the aim of creating a superhero answerable only to the military.
+Project Atom is a U.S. government initiative masterminded by General Wade Eiling and lead scientist Heinrich Megala with the aim of creating a superhero answerable only to the military.
 The project used a combination of nuclear physics and a unique alloy called Dilustel with quantum properties that was cut from the skin of a captured alien known as the Silver Shield using X-Ionizer technology.
 The project had only two recorded successes, Captain Atom and Major Force.
 The origin of the woman calling herself the Bombshell is still unknown.
-Heinrich Megala was also responsible for creating the X-Ionizer technology capable of cutting Captain Atom's skin and the skin of most invulnerable metahumans.
+Megala was also responsible for creating the X-Ionizer technology capable of cutting Captain Atom's skin and the skin of most metahumans.